Does Cane Corso Like To Dig? (Answered!)

 Clear your afternoon because it is time to correct the digging behavior.
 Give access to your Cane Corso and allow them to go in the backyard.
 When the dog starts digging, go in with a verbal correction.
 Use a firm and deep voice and just say ”no”.

 There is no need to hit or yell at your dog.
-If you have set yourself up as their high level leader, the Cane Corso will respect you and will stop digging.
+If you have set yourself up as their high-level leader, the Cane Corso will respect you and will stop digging.
 The more authority you have with your Cane Corso, the faster they will snap out of digging.

 Then, redirect their bad behavior into something that is acceptable.
-I usually like to stop a dog from digging and then engage into playing fetch or catch.
+I usually like to stop a dog from digging and then engage in playing fetch or catch.
 As soon as the Cane Corso is displaying the desirable behavior, reinforce it.

 Will Neutering My Dog Make Him Stop Digging?